 Focus on Decision Making

 Improved social and emotional skills develop healthier decision making.
 Therefore, it is helpful for you to focus on how your child makes decisions.
-Get curious about the thinking process involved in your child’s decision making.
-Ask your child what the thought process was, whether the outcome was positive or negative.
-It can be as simple as asking, “What made you make that decision?” or “What were the considerations you considered when you made that decision?” or “What were some of the consequences you thought about when you made that decision?”
+For young children, find opportunities to support their decision making by giving them choices, “Would you like blueberries or a banana for your snack?”
+For older children, get curious about the thinking process involved in their decision making.
+Ask your child what their thought process was and whether the outcome was positive or negative.
+It can be as simple as asking, “Why did you make that decision?” or “What did you consider when you made that decision?” or “What were some of the consequences you thought about when you made that decision?”
 This will help you highlight any gaps in their decision making.
 If you do this on a regular basis, it will increase the likelihood that your child will slow down and pay more attention to their decision making.

 Social and emotional skills do not always come easily.
-In high stress situations, it is tough to maintain self-awareness and express empathy.
-In a high-drama conversation with your child, it can be tough for both of you to engage in a calm and supportive discussion.
-It is therefore very important that social and emotional skills are practiced every day.
+In high stress situations, it is tough to maintain self-awareness and to express empathy.
+In a high-drama conversation with your child, it can be tough for you both to engage in a calm and supportive discussion.
+Therefore, it is very important that social and emotional skills are practiced every day.
 The more these skills are practiced, the more natural they feel, and the greater the likelihood they will be used in high-stress situations.
-Intentional practice means practicing a social emotional skill you want to develop.
-Once you get better at this skill, try adding the next skill. and emotional skills do not always come easily.
-In high stress situations, it is tough to maintain self-awareness and express empathy.
-In a high-drama conversation with your child, it can be tough for both of you to engage in a calm discussion that supports the relationship.
-It is therefore very important that social and emotional skills are practiced every day.
-The more these skills are practiced, the more natural they feel, and the greater the likelihood they will be used when needed, especially in high-stress situations.
-Intentional practice means being deliberate about trying a social emotional skill you want to develop.
-Once you get better at this skill, try adding the next skill.
+Intentional practice means being deliberate about trying a social and emotional skill you want to develop.
+Once you get better at a skill, try adding the next skill.